rotated8/dotfiles/README.md

 Neovim and ripgrep are now included in Ubuntu packages, and can be installed with apt (Ubuntu 18.10+)!

 - [Neovim](https://neovim.io/) - A performant, modern version of Vim.
+Must be 0.9.0 or later.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) - Grep, but written in Rust, with a slightly different feature set.
 Benchmarks suggest it is faster.